• Skip to primary navigation

 Eating some spinach is a great way to get some extra nutrients that your body needs.

-Here are some of the health benefits (source) you can get from adding some spinach to your diet:
+Here are some of the health benefits (source) you can get from adding some it to your diet:

-• Helps prevent heart disease and can lower your risk for cancer
+• Prevents heart disease and can lower your risk for cancer

-• Helps lower your risk for anemia and helps prevent osteoporosis
+• Lowers your risk for anemia and helps prevent osteoporosis

-• Helps boost and strengthen the immune system and improves hydration
+• Boosts and strengthens the immune system and improves hydration

-• Spinach is also high in fiber that's great for your digestive health
+• High in fiber that's great for your digestive health

-• Spinach is a nutritious vegetable and is a great source of vitamin A, vitamin C, vitamin K, folate, potassium, and iron
+• Great source of vitamin A, vitamin C, vitamin K, folate, potassium, and iron

 Remember that wet spinach wilts and spoils very fast.

-Pat the spinach leaves dry with paper towels promptly before using or storing them.
+Pat the leaves dry with paper towels promptly before using or storing them.

-To maximize the shelf life of spinach, be sure that you don't store it next to apples or bananas as they'll release ethylene gas that will spoil your spinach faster.
+Tip: Don't store spinach next to apples or bananas.
+These fruits release ethylene gas that will spoil your spinach faster.

 Like many other leafy vegetables, raw spinach should not be stored at room temperature for long periods of time for food safety purposes.

-If you plan to use your spinach that day in the next few hours, you can leave it on the counter until you are ready for it.
+If you plan to use it that day in the next few hours, you can leave it on the counter until you are ready for it.

-Pick out any bad leaves and remove them so they don't spoil the rest of the bag of spinach leaves.
+Pick out any bad leaves and remove them so they don't spoil the rest of the bag of the leaves.

 Packages of spinach on a supermarket shelf.